Front-endNoob/rsschool-cv/cv.md

 ## About me:

-I have different hobbies and interests.
+have different hobbies and interests.
 I like to play a football, walk in a forest, nature hikes.
 Interested in science and technology.

 ## Skills: